Variational convergence of the Scharfetter-Gummel scheme to the aggregation-diffusion equation and vanishing diffusion limit: Introduction

 along density-flux pairs $(\rho,j)$ satisfying the continuity equation \eqref{eq:CE}, one arrives at a variational expression for the solution of \eqref{eq:drift-aggregation-diffusion-equation}.
 Indeed, integrating \eqref{eq:force-flux} over arbitrary intervals $[s,t]\in[0,T]$ and employing the chain rule \eqref{eq:chain-rule}, one obtains the Energy-Dissipation Balance:

-Morally, any pair $(\rho,j)$ satisfying the continuity equation \eqref{eq:CE} and \eqref{eq:Otto-edf} is said to be an $(\calE, \calR, \calR^*)$-gradient flow solution of \eqref{eq:drift-aggregation-diffusion-equation} if it satisfies, additionally, the chain rule \eqref{eq:chain-rule}.
-Although there are other ways of defining gradient flow solutions to \eqref{eq:drift-aggregation-diffusion-equation}.
-We choose to use the definition based on EDB since this works well in the generalized gradient flow setting \cite{PRST2022} as seen below.
+Morally, any pair $(\rho,j)$ satisfying the continuity equation \eqref{eq:CE} and \eqref{eq:Otto-edf} is said to be a gradient flow solution of \eqref{eq:drift-aggregation-diffusion-equation} with respect to the structure $(\calE, \calR, \calR^*)$ if it satisfies, additionally, the chain rule \eqref{eq:chain-rule} ensuring the non-negativity of the functional $\calI_\epsilon^{[s,t]}$.
+Although there are other ways of defining gradient flow solutions to \eqref{eq:drift-aggregation-diffusion-equation}, we choose to use the definition based on EDB since this works well in the generalized gradient flow setting \cite{PRST2022} as seen below.

 For $\lambda$-convex functionals $\calE_\epsilon$ w.r.t.\ the Wasserstein distance $W_2$, it is a standard result of evolutionary $\varGamma$-convergence for gradient flows \cite{serfaty2011gamma} that, as $\epsilon\to 0$, the gradient flow solutions of \eqref{eq:drift-aggregation-diffusion-equation} converge to the gradient flow solutions of the corresponding aggregation equation \eqref{eq:aggregation}.